 My Areas of Expertise

 Trauma treatment involves a number of different components.
 The first phase of trauma treatment is to establish a sense of safety.
 This includes external safety, developing emotional safety within the context of the therapeutic relationship as well as skills building to develop a sense of internal safety or containment.
 After safety has been established, some clients find it helpful to work directly to heal a remembered traumatic experience, although this is not always necessary.
-I utilize a number of different modalities in for this component of treatment, including IFS (Internal Family Systems).
+I utilize a number of different modalities in for this component of treatment, including Brainspotting and IFS (Internal Family Systems).
 I also draw from the indigenous healing tradition of Soul Retrieval.
 The final component of trauma treatment involves integrating the healing into one's being, which involves a shift in attitudes and perspectives on the original traumatic experiences and a recovery of one's innate power, strength and resiliency.